languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

   * ask for fixing bugs at <https://github.com/languagetool-org/languagetool/issues?state=open>
   * ask for updating the `CHANGES.md`
   * no new i18n strings allowed
-* ask people to test the snapshots on twitter and in the forum
 * run more tests locally to catch exceptions (locally for dnaber: `/media/Data/languagetool/regression-test/*.sh`)
 * build the ZIPs and see how much bigger they have become compared to the latest release
 * optionally, run `checkurl.bash` to fix old URLs